SD › Best Time to Visit Boston

 The best time of the year to visit Boston is from late May through October, when you’ll have the best chance of pleasant weather for walking the Freedom and Black Heritage Trails, and all attractions will be open to visitors.
 Mid to late October is a great time for Boston sightseeing while taking in the gorgeous New England fall leaves.

-- Historic Sightseeing:
+- Best Time for Historic Sightseeing:

 Boston has nearly 300 historic sites within the city limits, including 58 National Historic Landmarks.
 Some of most popular attractions are linked by two walking trails: The Freedom Trail and the Black Heritage Trail.
 Many attractions, such as the Swan Boats in Boston Common, are outdoors and close down for the winter season.
 Others, even if indoors, operate on reduced hours during winter.
 Because of this, it’s best to visit between late March and October, when the weather is warmer.
 Rain is likely in April and May, however, so plan for a few indoor activities if visiting in the spring.